johannburkard/Waldbeere/README.md

 A section may contain a control, which is a default that your tests will compare against.

-If you only use one section, you are running an AB(CD...) test, if you have multiple sections, you are running a multivariate test.
+If you only use one section, you are running an AB(CD...) test, if you use multiple sections, you are running a multivariate test.

 #### Creating a text section

-Use this if you want to test different labels on a button, for example:
+Use this if you want to test different texts, for example:

 ```javascript
 Waldbeere.tests = {